AdobeDocs/experience-manager-screens.en/help/user-guide/applying-transitions.md

    >
    >By default, the properties of the transition component such as **Type** is set to **Fade** and the **Duration** is set to *1600 milliseconds*.
 Also, it is not advisable to set a transition duration time that is longer than the asset it is being applied to.

 1. Also, if you add an **Embedded Sequence** component (that includes a sequence channel) to this channel editor, you can add a transition component at the end.
-This ensures that the content plays in the correct order, as seen in the following image:
+Doing so ensures that the content plays in the correct order, as seen in the following image:

    ![image3](assets/transitions5.png)